ganevdev/hacker-news-api-react-hooks/README.md

-# Create React App Ganevru
+# hacker-news-api-react-hooks

+Based on this tutorial: https://www.robinwieruch.de/react-hooks-fetch-data

 More about templates: https://create-react-app.dev/docs/custom-templates